-Course Structure and Contents
+Master: Course Structure and Contents

-The standard period of study for the consecutively designed Master’s Programme in “Medical Journalism” is 4 terms, and a total of 120 ECTS credits must be earned.
-The courses required for the degree comprise 90 contact hours.
-A total of 20 ECTS points are awarded for the Master’s thesis.
+The standard period of study for the consecutively structured master’s programme in Medical Journalism and Public Relations MA is 4 terms, and a total of 120 ECTS credits must be earned.
+The courses required for the degree comprise 90 semester credit hours.
+A total of 20 ECTS credits are awarded for the master’s thesis.

 Modules and phase structure

 The master's programme in Medical Journalism and Public Relations (MA) is divided into modules.
 Defined subject-specific qualifications are imparted in each module.
 There is a module exam at the end of each module.